Gibraltarian status: History

-The term "Gibraltarian" was first coined in the 1920s during a period of growing awareness of national identity.
+The term Gibraltarian was coined in the 1920s during a period of growing awareness of national identity.
 It gained wider recognition during the Second World War, when the civilian population of Gibraltar was evacuated to the United Kingdom and other parts of the British Empire.
 This experience strengthened the sense of community and distinct identity among the people of Gibraltar.
 In 1962, the term was formalised as a legal status through the Gibraltarian Status Ordinance (1962), which established specific criteria for recognising individuals as Gibraltarians.
 Following the introduction of the Gibraltar Constitution Order 2006, the Ordinance was renamed the Gibraltarian Status Act, 1962.

 The Register of Gibraltarians was created earlier in 1955, predating the formal legal status.
 This register provided a way to record those considered part of the Gibraltarian community before the 1962 Act introduced a formal legal framework.
 The 1962 Act defines the eligibility requirements for inclusion on the register, thereby giving legal recognition to those who meet the established criteria.
 Together, the Act and the register have become key components in affirming the rights and identity of Gibraltarians within the territory.